AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/concepts/authentication/index.md

 {"access_token":"asdf...1234","token_type":"bearer","expires_in":86399}
 ```

 Notice how the response includes an `expires_in` field, which tells you how many more seconds the token is valid for.
-Each token will be valid for 24 hours, after which your server will need to request a new token.
-A best practice is to store the token in a secure location and refresh it before it expires.
+Each token will be valid for 24 hours, after which your secure server-side application will need to request a new token.
+A best practice is securely store the token and refresh it before it expires.

 Now that you know how to generate an access token, quickly generate your first image with the [Quickstart Guide](../../index.md)!